Updated: Mar 29

-No mater how good or bad a judge you are if your staking plan is not clearly defined and adhered to by diligent, methodical and above all disciplined gambling you will end up falling short at some point.
+No mater how good or bad a judge you are, if your staking plan is not clearly defined and adhered to diligently and methodically, and, above all, only used with disciplined gambling, you will end up falling short at some point.
 Every single gambler will have good runs and bad runs.
 What separates the good gambler from the bad is how you manage those peaks and troughs.

 So much has been written on the subject of staking over the years by so many experts and yet still it is not an exact science to this day.
-However the more cautious approaches and those with an adversity to risk would gain the most as when the inevitable horrific run appears from out of nowhere.
-They are safe knowing their cautious approach to increasing and decreasing stakes has helped their betting float grow sustainably.
+However, the more cautious approaches and those with an adversity to risk would gain the most.
+When the inevitable horrific run appears from out of nowhere, they are safe knowing their cautious approach to increasing and decreasing stakes has helped their betting float grow sustainably.

-Keeping your betting account separate, with a sole bank account purely for betting transactions helps monitor your situation much better than just chucking loads of bets from an already busy bank account full of non gambling transactions and it keeps it easier to see the actual balance and profit/loss.
+Keeping your betting account separate with a sole bank account purely for betting transactions helps monitor your situation much better than just chucking loads of bets from an already busy bank account full of non-gambling transactions.
+Additionally, it keeps it very easy to see the actual balance and profit/loss.

 If you buy a portfolio of stock market shares they will go up and down like a yoyo on a daily basis and yet nobody bats an eyelid.
 Gambling is exactly the same, stay focused on the long term goals and bet responsibly.
 Failure to do this will cost you in every sense.